-One of the ways we worked to achieve this goal was to build in protected time for teachers to meet and be supported to plan and assess using Assessment (ELLA).
+One of the ways we worked to achieve this goal was to build in protected time for teachers to meet and be supported to plan and assess using the WELS-developed English Language & Literacy Assessment (ELLA).

 Goal 2: To improve the capacity of students to read.